jupyter-book/mystmd/docs/executable-plugins.md

 ---
-title: Executable Plugins
+title: Executable Plugins (Python)
 description: Plugins built as stand-alone applications can be written in languages such as Python, and may be more familiar to some developers.
 ---

-MyST is able to invoke plugins written in different languages through standard IO protocols.
-Executable MyST plugins are treated as a [](wiki:Black_box), whereby MyST only sees the data it passes to the plugin, and the response from the plugin itself.
+MyST is able to invoke plugins written in different languages through standard IO protocols, for example, in Python.
+Executable MyST plugins are treated as a [](wiki:black_box), whereby MyST only sees the data it passes to the plugin, and the response from the plugin itself.

 ## Defining a new directive

 :::{note}
 There are many different ways to create an executable plugin.
-Here we'll use Python to implement an `unsplash-py` directive, but any programming language that can read and write from stdin, stdout, and stderr, and define a commandline interface would work.
+Here we'll use Python to implement an `unsplash-py` directive, but any programming language that can read and write from stdin, stdout, and stderr, and define a command line interface would work.
 :::

 First, we'll declare the plugin _specification_ that allows MyST to discover the directives, transforms, and/or roles that the plugin implements.
 This specification looks very similar to [the definition of a JavaScript plugin](javascript-plugins.md#unsplash-js-source), except the implementation logic (e.g. the directive `run` method) is not defined.